gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-25-casio-caleid-xm700-mobile-navigator-hardware.md

 It turns out the device arrived around the same time as USB 1.0.
 So perhaps its development, and most definitely its buyers, existed in a world that predated widespread support for USB.
 To that end, the device only has a serial connection.
 And not only that, the serial connection is on a dock that was not always sold with the device.
 Without the dock there is no way to transfer files to/from the device!

 For me to stand a chance at this, I'd need to buy a device with a dock and the software to put files onto the device.
-After some searching, waiting and more searching one came up for auction on Yahoo!
+After some searching, lots of waiting, and more searching, one came up for auction on Yahoo!
 Japan Auctions.
 I bought it.

 ![PNG](https://cdn.gingerbeardman.com/images/posts/caleid-promo.jpg "Promotional photo of Casio CALEID XM-700 Mobile Navigator")